How to recognize signs of a laxative overdose

 What are the signs of an overdose of laxatives?

-An overdose of laxatives can have dire, sometimes even fatal, consequences.
-When an overdose of laxatives occurs:
+An overdose of laxatives can lead to severe symptoms, and sometimes even fatal consequences.
+When an overdose of laxatives occurs you should call 911 or one of your local poison control centers right away.

 How to prevent a laxative overdose

-- Avoid caffeine, as it can cause dehydration
+- Avoiding caffeine, as it can cause dehydration

-- Track bowel movements to see when constipation occurs
+- Tracking bowel movements to see when constipation occurs

-- Incorporate more movement in your day to stimulate bowel function
+- Incorporating more movement in your day to stimulate bowel function

 What to do when an eating disorder is involved in laxative abuse